Logarithm: Fractals

 Logarithms occur in definitions of the dimension of fractals.
 Fractals are geometric objects that are self-similar in the sense that small parts reproduce, at least roughly, the entire global structure.
 The Sierpinski triangle (pictured) can be covered by three copies of itself, each having sides half the original length.
 This makes the Hausdorff dimension of this structure ln(3)/ln(2) ≈ 1.58.
 Another logarithm-based notion of dimension is obtained by counting the number of boxes needed to cover the fractal in question.

 Music

 Logarithms are related to musical tones and intervals.
-In equal temperament, the frequency ratio depends only on the interval between two tones, not on the specific frequency, or pitch, of the individual tones.
-For example, the note A has a frequency of 440 Hz and B-flat has a frequency of 466 Hz.
+In equal temperament tunings, the frequency ratio depends only on the interval between two tones, not on the specific frequency, or pitch, of the individual tones.
+In the 12-tone equal temperament tuning common in modern Western music, each octave (doubling of frequency) is broken into twelve equally spaced intervals called semitones.
+For example, if the note A has a frequency of 440 Hz then the note B-flat has a frequency of 466 Hz.
 The interval between A and B-flat is a semitone, as is the one between B-flat and B (frequency 493 Hz).
 Accordingly, the frequency ratios agree: